 Surface Mount Capacitors

 Surface mount capacitors are compact components designed for automatic placement on printed circuit boards (PCBs).
-These capacitors are widely used in modern electronics due to their small size and suitability for high-density circuit layouts.
+These devices are widely used in modern electronics due to their small size and suitability for high-density circuit layouts.

 The two main types of surface mount capacitors are:

-Surface mount versions of many capacitor types exist, including tantalum capacitors and multilayer ceramic capacitors (MLCCs).
+Surface mount versions of many capacitor types exist, including tantalum and multilayer ceramic capacitors (MLCCs).
 These are available in various standard package sizes (e.g., 0805, 0603) and can be tested using a capacitance meter for verification during prototyping or repair.

 When working with SMD capacitors, always check markings and datasheets, as many small packages lack clear value codes.